AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/ExtractAllFiles.md

 AutomationMLContainer.ExtractAllFiles Method
 ============================================
-AutomationML 2.1 APIExtracts all parts in the package to the specified directory
+Extracts all parts in the package to the specified directory

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)